rexfordessilfie/nextjs-handler-middleware/README.md

   });
 ```

-# A Note on Types
+## A Note on Handler Request Parameter Types
-The types strategy on this branch automatically makes all middleware request parameter extensions optional to
+The types strategy in this package automatically makes all middleware request parameter extensions optional to
 guard against mistakes such as forgetting to set the parameter in the middleware.
 For example consider the
 following where we forget to set the `emoji` parameter: